shuhart/TagView/README.md

 You can find usage example in [ExampleInstrumentedTest](../blob/master/tagview/src/androidTest/java/com/shuhart/tagview/ExampleInstrumentedTest.java)

-A convenient espresso matcher and assertion [ViewTagMatchers](../blob/master/tagview/src/androidTest/java/com/shuhart/tagview/ViewTagMatchers.java) are available.
+A convenient espresso matcher and assertion [ViewTagMatchers](../blob/master/tagview/src/androidTest/java/com/shuhart/tagview/ViewTagMatchers.java) are used.

 ### Tagging in runtime
 If you create a widget in runtime not using the xml inflation then you can use [TagViewUtils](../TagView/blob/master/tagview/src/main/java/com/shuhart/tagview/TagViewUtils.java) when you want to set a TextView drawable or else: